 Best for: Luxurious fit and feel

-It’s rare you actually look forward to wearing running tights.
+It’s rare you look forward to wearing running tights.
 The Turnover Tights are exactly that.
 Anything you buy from Tracksmith is guaranteed for two things: Luxurious materials and classic performance.
-Tracksmith’s full-length tights are made from its signature Inverno blend, which is specially made in Italy to stay light and wick moisture.
+Tracksmith’s full-length tights are made from its signature Inverno blend, specially made in Italy to stay light and wick moisture.

 Perhaps the best part of all is that the Turnover Tights come in a (New England-inspired) rainbow of hues.
 You won’t find hot pinks or bright blues, but the collegiate shades of Navy, Plum, and Forest are perfect for pounding through fall miles.